ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 ## Verification of equivalence

 For resolver-identified claims, it is desirable that there is a method of verifying that the claimed-equivalent Encrypted DNS resolver is operated by the same administrative domain as the Do53 resolver.
-In the subset of cases where the two operate at the same IP address, this is not required.
+In the subset of cases where the two operate at the same IP address, the equivalence can be more easily determined.

 For network-identified encrypted resolvers, at present the discovery process needs to accept the client's existing trust of unauthenticated network information, assume that it is valid, and proceed from there.